seldomatt/flatironblog/source/_posts/2012-11-20-the-power-of-abstraction.markdown

 By making our objects more abstract, we transform them from a Michelangelo to a Picasso, traversing centuries of artistic progress with a single keystroke.
 While the David is beautiful, it's a concrete representation of a single immutable thing.
 Abstraction, on the other hand, allows the viewer to project their own interpetations onto a piece, allowing for an almost infinite number of meanings.
 In this same way, abstract code that relies more on *what* is happening then *how* it happens, and is duck typed to eliminate class dependencies, can be used in any number of ways, and fulfills the adaptability requirement of good design.

-*(NOTE: To anyone who finds these topics compelling, is interested in doing any sort of Object Oriented coding, or just likes reading books that make you smarter, follow the link in the first paragraph and check out Sandy Metz's 'Practical Object Oriented Design in Ruby')*
+*(NOTE: To anyone who finds these topics compelling, is interested in doing any sort of Object Oriented coding, or just likes reading books that make you smarter, follow the link in the first paragraph and check out Sandi Metz's 'Practical Object Oriented Design in Ruby')*